-Research reviewed by the Center on Budget and Policy Priorities also shows that that the financial boost provided by refundable tax credits such as the EITC and the CTC improve outcomes for young children in low-income households.
+• Research reviewed by the Center on Budget and Policy Priorities also shows that that the financial boost provided by refundable tax credits such as the EITC and the CTC improve outcomes for young children in low-income households.

-- o The school performance of low-income children whose families received the EITC and CTC improved on a variety of measures, including test scores.7 - o Low-income children whose families receive refundable tax credits are more likely to attend college and have higher earnings.8 - o EITC improvements have been linked to improved infant well-being and health.9 - o Children in households that receive the EITC appear likelier to avoid early disabilities and illnesses linked to child poverty, which may also increase their earning capacity as adults.10
+- o Income-boosting policies like the EITC and CTC are linked to improved school performance for low-income children on a variety of measures, including test scores. - o Low-income children whose families receive refundable tax credits are more likely to attend college and have higher earnings. - o EITC increases have been linked to improved infant well-being and health. - Children in households that receive the EITC appear likelier to avoid early disabilities and illnesses linked to child poverty, which may also increase their earning capacity as adults.